bnb-chain/bnb-chain.github.io/docs/encoding.md

 #### HTLT

-Hash Timer Locked Transfer (HTLT) is a new transaction type on Binance Chain, to serve as HTLC in the first step of Atomic Swap
+Hash Timer Locked Transfer (HTLT) is a new transaction type on BNB Chain, to serve as HTLC in the first step of Atomic Swap

 ```go
 message HTLT{